+Description in NTF

-NODE RECORD
+NODE RECORD [NODEREC]

 NODE

 CONTINUATION

 RECORD

-GEOMETRY RECORD
+GEOMETRY RECORD [GEOMETRY1]

-POINT RECORD
+POINT RECORD [POINTREC]

-ATTRIBUTE RECORD
+ATTRIBUTE RECORD [ATTREC]

-Description in NTF [NODEREC]

-[GEOMETRY1] [POINTREC] [ATTREC]

 All links in Meridian 2 terminate in explicit node records; each node is related to a point and its attributes via a common geometry record.
 This structure allows an attribute with a node within the constraints of NTF.